Navigation auf uzh.ch

 MOOCs (Massive Open Online Courses) are freely accessible online courses created and supervised by a wide range of universities around the world, with large numbers of participants.
 No degrees, certificates or other formal requirements are necessary to register.

 MOOCs are offered on a range of MOOC platforms.
-With over 2,000 MOOCs, 145 partner universities worldwide and over 18 million participants (as at March 2016), Coursera is the most popular and largest MOOC platform.
+With over 200 partner universities and enterprises worldwide and over 90 million participants (as at March 2022), Coursera is the most popular and largest MOOC platform.
 UZH also runs its MOOCs via Coursera.

 The MOOCs are closely linked in terms of content to UZH's official study programs.
 However, the provider of the MOOCs is Coursera.
 Coursera offers MOOCs created and led by selected universities and other renowned partner institutions.